mosip/documentation/docs/Steps-to-Install-and-Configure-HDFS.md

+This documentation is for setting up HDFS (v2.8.1) cluster with one namenode and one datanode

 # Setup HDFS version 2.8.1
-**documentation for setting up hdfs cluster with one namenode and one datanode**

 ## Prerequisites
 * Create 2 VMs.
 They’ll be referred to throughout this guide as